shopgate/connect-integration-sdk-php/README.md

 #### Usage
-Example for calling a service in order to update the name of the category using the Guzzle client and basic authentication:
+Example for calling a service in order to create, update and delete a category using the Guzzle client and basic authentication:
 ```
 <?php
 use Shopgate\ConnectSdk\Services\Events\Client;